Denver Skeeball League

 Logistics (aka the boring but important stuff)

-- Groups must have at least 5 rollers on their roster to be elevated to Team status; however the league reserves the right to place free agent rollers on teams with fewer than 12 rollers.
+- Groups must have at least 5 rollers on their roster to be elevated to Team status.

 - 12 rollers is the max number of players able to compete during a single match.
 It is encouraged that teams have 8-12 rollers on their roster for times when individuals are unable to attend.